codepen/slideVars/README.md

 npm run build
 ```

-This uses Vite 7 with Rolldown (a fast Rust-based bundler) to create the distributable files in the `dist/` folder.
+This uses Vite 7 with Rolldown to create the distributable files in the `dist/` folder.
 All styles are bundled into the JavaScript output (no separate CSS file).

 ### Build the Demo Site